A scientist's quest to cure his son could help unravel the mystery of Covid-19 long haulers

 There's some evidence that the previous SARS virus could trigger ME/CFS, and also MERS could trigger it, but that's not well documented.
 It wouldn't at all be surprising because the symptoms look exactly like ME/CFS.

 I don't know that anybody has tried to measure post-exertional malaise in Covid long haulers.
-To some extent, you can actually figure that out by just talking to the patients, asking them, "What happens if you overexert yourself?"
-T
+To some e